Nayo Carter-Gray | Published Nov 12, 2025 7 Min

 Technology has made it easier for small business owners to work with contractors all over the globe.
 With widespread global use of electronic payments, U.S. currency can be accepted and converted by a third-party payment processor, making your small business a global enterprise with the push of a button.
-When you hire a contractor who does not live on United States soil and who is not a U.S. resident or citizen, you’ll want to send them a Form W8-BEN: Certificate of Foreign Status of Beneficial Owners for United States Tax Withholding and Reporting (Individuals).
+When you hire a contractor who does not live on U.S. soil and who is not a U.S. resident or citizen, you’ll want to send them a Form W-8BEN: Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting (Individuals).

 To stay in compliance with current IRS rules and regulations, you probably issue Form 1099 to your independent contractors who are U.S. citizens (even if they’re living abroad) or those who live in the United States and have the right to work here.